rickstaa/stable-learning-control/docs/source/usage/running.rst

 .. option:: --hid, --ac_kwargs:hidden_sizes

-    :obj:`:obj:`list of ints``.
+    :obj:`list of ints`.
 Sets the sizes of the hidden layers in the neural networks of both the actor and critic.

 .. option:: --hid_a, --ac_kwargs:hidden_sizes:actor

-    :obj:`:obj:`list of ints``.
+    :obj:`list of ints`.
 Sets the sizes of the hidden layers in the neural networks of the actor.

 .. option:: --hid_c, --ac_kwargs:hidden_sizes:critic

-    :obj:`:obj:`list of ints``.
+    :obj:`list of ints`.
 Sets the sizes of the hidden layers in the neural networks of the critic.

 .. option:: --act, --ac_kwargs:activation

-    :obj:`tf op`.
+    :mod:`torch.nn` or :mod:`tf.nn`.
 The activation function for the neural networks in the actor and critic.

 .. option:: --act_out, --ac_kwargs:output_activation

-   :obj:`tf op`.
+   :mod:`torch.nn` or :mod:`tf.nn`.
 The activation function for the neural networks in the actor and critic.

 .. option:: --act_a, --ac_kwargs:activation:actor

-   :obj:`tf op`.
+   :mod:`torch.nn` or :mod:`tf.nn`.
 The activation function for the neural networks in the actor.

 .. option:: --act_c, --ac_kwargs:activation:critic

-   :obj:`tf op`.
+   :mod:`torch.nn` or :mod:`tf.nn`.
 The activation function for the neural networks in the critic.

 .. option:: --act_out_a, --ac_kwargs:output_activation:actor

-   :obj:`tf op`.
+   :mod:`torch.nn` or :mod:`tf.nn`.
 The activation function for the output activation function of the actor.

 .. option:: --act_out_c, --ac_kwargs:output_activation:critic

-   :obj:`tf op`.
+   :mod:`torch.nn` or :mod:`tf.nn`.
 The activation function for the output activation function of the critic.

 These flags are valid for all current SLC algorithms.